 - Python program to check whether a number is Prime or not

-- Check if LCM of array elements is divisible by a prime number or not
+- Check if all Prime factors of number N are unique or not

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.